About the college

 Further information on accommodation at Jesus College is available on the college website.

 Popular and sociable meals, both cafeteria-style (breakfast, lunch, and dinner) and formal, served dinners, are offered in the college's dining hall on a pay-as-you-go basis (meal costs are not included in your accommodation costs).
 Meals are also available during vacations when the college kitchens are open.
+There is also a café open during the day and evenings for more informal options.
 The wide range of options means that most dietary requirements can be catered for.
 Shared kitchen facilities are available to graduate students who live on the central site as well as to those living in shared flats at the college's annexe sites.

 Further information on catering at Jesus College is available on the college website.